carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

       deploy:
       - kapp: {}
 ```
+**Note**: This is one way of packaging helm chart.
+Another way is to use `imgpkg` bundle to store the helm chart itself and then reference it.

 **3. Create Package Repository**: A package repository is a collection of packages and their metadata.
 We will use `imgpkg` bundle to create package repository.